Bicriteria Multidimensional Mechanism Design with Side Information: Conclusions and future research

 There are many new research directions that stem from our work.
 For example, how far off are our mechanisms from the welfare-versus-revenue Pareto frontier?
 The weakest-type VCG mechanism is one extreme point, but what does the rest of the frontier look like?
 One possible approach here would be to extend our theory beyond VCG to the larger class of affine maximizers (which are known to contain higher-revenue mechanisms)---we provided some initial ideas in Section~\ref{sec:amas} but that is only a first step.

 {\em Computation and practical auction design:} An important facet that we have only briefly discussed is computational complexity.
 The computations in our mechanism involving weakest types scale with the description complexity of $T_i(\btheta_{-i})$ (\emph{e.g.}, the number of constraints, the complexity of constraints, and so on).
-An important question here is to understand the computational complexity of our mechanisms as a function of the differing (potentially problem-specific) language structures used to describe the predictors $T_i(\btheta_{-i})$.
+An important question here is to understand the computational complexity of our mechanisms as a function of the differing (potentially problem-specific) language structures used to describe the predictors $T_i(\btheta_{-i})$. (\citet{prasad2026weakest} have taken steps in this direction in the setting that the $T_i(\btheta_{-i})$ described by linear constraints.)
 In particular, the kinds of side information that are accurate, natural/interpretable, and easy to describe might depend on the specific mechanism design domain.
 Expressive bidding languages for combinatorial auctions have been extensively studied with massive impact in practice~\citep{Sandholm07:Expressive,Sandholm13:Very}.
 Can a similar methodology be developed for side information?
 Another important direction here is the exploration of the weakest type idea in the realm of mechanism design problems with additional practically-relevant constraints.
-Examples include mechanism design with investment incentives~\citep{akbarpour2021investment}, obviously strategy-proof mechanisms~\citep{li2017obviously}, and other concrete market design applications like sourcing~\citep{Sandholm13:Very}, catch-share reallocation to prevent overfishing~\citep{bichler2019designing}, and spectrum auctions~\citep{goetzendorff2015compact,leyton2017economics}.
+Examples include core-selecting combinatorial auctions~\citep{Day07:Fair,Day08:Core,day2012quadratic,prasad2026weakest}, mechanism design with investment incentives~\citep{akbarpour2021investment}, obviously strategy-proof mechanisms~\citep{li2017obviously}, and other concrete market design applications like sourcing~\citep{Sandholm13:Very}, catch-share reallocation to prevent overfishing~\citep{bichler2019designing}, spectrum auctions~\citep{goetzendorff2015compact,leyton2017economics}, and electricity market design~\citep{cramton2017electricity}.

 {\em Improved revenue when there is a known prior:} Another direction is to improve the revenue of the Bayesian weakest-type VCG mechanism of Krishna and Perry when there is a known prior over agents' types.
 Here, the benchmark would be efficient welfare in expectation over the prior.
 Krishna and Perry's mechanism uses weakest types with respect to the prior's support to guarantee efficient welfare in expectation, but its revenue could potentially be boosted significantly by compromising on welfare as in our random expansion mechanism.
 We took some first steps in Section~\ref{sec:other_forms+myerson}, but many open questions remain.
 For example, is there a closed form characterization of the revenue-maximizing Groves mechanism?
 Can those ideas be applied to revenue optimization of weakest-type affine maximizer mechanisms?
 Another direction here is to study the setting when the given prior might be inaccurate.
 Can our random expansion mechanism be used to derive guarantees that depend on the closeness of the given prior to the true prior?
 Such questions are thematically related to {\em robust mechanism design}~\citep{bergemann2005robust}.
 Another direction along this vein is to generalize our mechanisms to depend on a known prior over prediction errors.